cmajor-lang/docs/docs/TestFileFormat/main.md

 You can write your own javascript test functions at the start of the test file, and invoke them on a `##` line.

+If writing your own tests, it's probably helpful to look at how the standard ones are implemented, in [cmaj_test_functions.js](../tests/cmaj_test_functions.js).

-The javascript API provides some built-in functions for managing the test status and logging results:
+The underlying javascript API used for managing the test status looks like this:

 ```javascript
 // A TestSection object provides functions that the current test can call.
 You get